-This tikka masala is so scrumptious, you’ll never have to order takeout again.
+This tikka masala is so scrumptious, you’ll never have to order from an Indian restaurant again.

-Plus, it’s so easy that you can be at the table chowing down in 30 minutes!
+Plus, the recipe is so simple that you can be at the table chowing down in 30 minutes!

-The sauce is an exquisite blend of heavy cream, tomato sauce and paste, chicken stock, and a ton of spices.
+The sauce is an exquisite blend of heavy cream, tomato sauce and paste, chicken stock, and spices.